Grande Sonate 'Les Quatre Âges': Structure

-20 ans
+20 Ans

-The sonata opens with 20 ans, a quickly played piece based in D major but also with many passages in the relative minor key of B minor.
+The sonata opens with 20 Ans, a quickly played piece based in D major but also with many passages in the relative minor key of B minor.
 The young man's 'clumsiness' is marked for example by sudden 'wrong chords' – one in B♭ major is marked 'ridente' (Italian: laughing).
-The key, tempo and ternary form of this movement are similar to Frédéric Chopin's Scherzo No. 1 (Op.
-20).
-The sonata thus marks itself from the start as different from any previous sonatas, by beginning effectively with a scherzo.
-The movement, albeit opens in D major, later changes into B minor after a slow, melodic section in B major, and ends with a B major flourish.
+The key, tempo and ternary form of this movement are similar to Frédéric Chopin's Scherzo No. 1, Op.
+20. The sonata thus marks itself from the start as different from any previous sonatas, by beginning effectively with a scherzo.
+The movement, opening in D major, later changes into B minor after a slow, melodic section in B major, and ends with a B major flourish.

-30 ans: Quasi-Faust
+30 Ans: Quasi-Faust

-The second movement, in D♯ minor (i.e. a key a semitone above the first movement) and ending in the relative major key of F♯ major, called 30 ans and subtitled "Quasi-Faust", is the most substantial piece in the sonata, in sonata form.
+The second movement, in D♯ minor (i.e. a key a semitone above the first movement) and ending in the relative major key of F♯ major, called 30 Ans and subtitled "Quasi-Faust", is the most substantial piece in the sonata, in sonata form.
 Ronald Smith comments on the first subject of this movement:

 The duality of this subject, like the dual nature of man, anticipates by six years a similar duality in the Liszt Sonata in which threatening repeated notes are also a feature of the answering phrase.

 However, Smith also points out that whilst Liszt treats his material rhapsodically, Alkan keeps to the classical form, if not proportions.
 The movement contains much of the most difficult parts in the entire sonata like extremely rapid chords and octaves, huge leaps in both hands and other passage works.
 Amid the movement, there is a brief, eight-voice fugue.

 Raymond Lewenthal wrote regarding this movement: "[it] is actually a tone poem within a tone poem ... it forms the apex of the sonata and it is the longest and most difficult movement.
 It stands very well by itself and no one performing it without the other movements need fear being criticised for serving up a bleeding chunk."